AJV009/XeonAJ_AJV009/readme.md

 # Myers-Briggs Personality Test - *INTP-T*
 "A Logician (INTP) is someone with the Introverted, Intuitive, Thinking, and Prospecting personality traits.
 These flexible thinkers enjoy taking an unconventional approach to many aspects of life.
 They often seek out unlikely paths, mixing willingness to experiment with personal creativity."
 My personality profile - [16personalities profile link](https://www.16personalities.com/profiles/443dab441e410)

+_NOTE: I rarely update this site...
+So the information might be different/expired than what's on LinkedIn or GitHub_